pie1011/the-salon/README.md

 # the-salon
-Mock website for a fake salon
+Mock website for a fake salon in Python, Flask and Bootstrap with SQLAlchemy.